-These technological devices deter gophers by delivering ultrasonic sound waves in the ground, which will keep the gophers away from your garden.
+These technological devices deter gophers by delivering ultrasonic sound waves to the ground, which will keep the gophers away from your garden.

 Where to Grow Your Corn

 You basically have two choices when it comes to growing your own corn.
-You can either plant it outside in a field or a pot.
+You can either plant it outside in a field or in a pot.
 In a pot, you say?
-Yes, corn really can be grown in a pot.
+Yes, corn can really be grown in a pot.